BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

    width = 800
    height = 400
 %}

+#### Pros
+- Low onboarding friction
+- Low risk of self-inflicted loss due to the automatic nature and redundant backups

+#### Cons
+- Private key in cloud storage increases risk of malicious third party access
+- User needs to trust their OS and cloud storage provider
+- Unless the backup includes the recovery phrase users will not be able to export their wallet to another product

 ### How it works
 The wallet-product will generate a wallet with a keypair, then encrypt and back the key up to a location that the user is unlikely to lose access to, while hard for a malicious third party to gain access to.